 Abaloparatide (Tymlos)

-Abaloparatide comes in a pen containing four weeks of medication. abaloparatide is injected under the skin stomach every day with tiny needle. site your daily injection should change to reduce irritation. you inject medicine about same time day. used, it can remain outside refrigerator for next month. please keep unopened pens refrigerator.
+Abaloparatide is a subcutaneous injection.
+It comes in a pen containing four weeks of medication and is injected under the skin of the stomach every day with a tiny needle.
+The site of your daily injection should change every day to reduce skin irritation.
+You should inject the medicine about the same time daily.
+Once the pen is used, it can remain outside of the refrigerator for the remaining doses but storing in the refrigerator is also acceptable.

-There are some things you can do to get the most benefit from taking abaloparatide.
-Be sure to eat enough calcium-rich foods and/or take a calcium supplement.
-Total calcium intake from food and supplements should be at least 1,200 mg a day.
+To get the most benefit from use of abaloparatide, be sure to consume calcium-rich foods and/or take a calcium supplement.
+Total calcium intake from food and supplements should be at least 1200 mg per day.
 Also take vitamin D as recommended by your provider.
-Avoid drinking too much alcohol or smoking tobacco.
-Work on strength and balance to reduce your risk of falling and breaking a bone.

 Side Effects

 The most common side effect (58%) is redness where the medicine is injected.
 Up to 20% of people can get high blood or urine calcium levels from taking the drug.
-If you get high calcium levels, your provider might ask you to consume less calcium or vitamin D. Some people get high uric acid levels, but most do not get gout.
 Within four hours of injecting the medicine, some people have low blood pressure or feel dizzy.
 If this happens, your provider might ask you to inject the medicine when sitting or lying down.
-In rats, this medication causes bone cancer (osteosarcoma).
-A related medication (teriparatide or Forteo) has been used since 2002, with no evidence that it increases bone cancer in humans.
-To be cautious, the FDA has limited use of abaloparatide to two years in a person’s life.
-Use of abaloparatide is not recommended for people at high risk of bone cancer.
+Use of abaloparatide is limited to two years for safety and efficacy reasons.

 Tell Your Rheumatology Provider

-Updated March 2023 by Kanika Monga, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated April 2025 by Rebecca Manno, MD, MHS, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.